 Post COVD19: Themes in Careers & Trends

 Let’s Talk Talent considers some of the likeliest career trends that we see unfolding, in this series of blogs over the next month.
 We kick off here with hired immunity.
+Read the others in our trends:

 With many of us working from home in lockdown, the current pandemic has left many wondering what the future holds.
 According to data compiled from Oxford University’s Blavatsky School of Government, around 3.9 billion people in over 90 countries have been impacted by mandatory lockdowns.